Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Abstract

 \section{Abstract}

 We present efficient algorithms for computing optimal or approximately optimal strategies in a zero-sum game for which Player I has $n$ pure strategies and Player II has an arbitrary number of pure strategies.
 We assume that for any given mixed strategy of Player I, a best response or ``approximate'' best response of Player II can be found by an oracle in time polynomial in $n$.
 We then show how our algorithms may be applied to several search games with applications to security and counter-terrorism.
+We evaluate our main algorithm experimentally on a prototypical search game.
+Our results show it performs well compared to an existing, well-known algorithm for solving zero-sum games that can also be used to solve search games, given a best response oracle.